26c4u/ELK_stack/README.md

 $ docker pull cyberxsecurity/ansible
 ```

-Then start our image with:
+Then initialize our image with:

 ```
 $ docker run -it cyberxsecurity/ansible bash
 ```

-Remember that we have to only run this command once as this spawns a container instance everytime we execute this command.
+Remember that we have to only run this command once as it spawns a container instance everytime we execute this command.
 We don't want to end up with multiple container instances in our machine.
 Next time we just need to run `docker start [container name]`.

 Now that we are inside of our ansible container we are going to run: